nummacway/gb300-sf2000-tool/README.md

 - Select a file from the list on the left.
 - Click _Save File_ to save the current file.
   **Technical note:** This will always use PNG because there are different ways to decode/encode RGB565 bitmaps: `shl`-type (higher performance, supports true grays) and full byte range (supports true white, seems to be the more common one).
 Because RGB565 isn't natively supported by most image editors, they must decode RGB565 first to convert it to RGB888.
 Should your image editor use a different algorithm than GB300 Tool (full byte range), importing an edited file will cause rounding errors.
 This means that if you made changes based on the original image, any untouched areas will also be altered.
 PNG however is unambiguous (as long as gamma is unset, which is the case for GB300), because encoding and decoding depend on the implementation in GB300 Tool.
-- Use this button's the drop down menu to _Copy Current Image to Clipboard_.
+- Use this button's drop down menu to _Copy Current Image to Clipboard_.
 This applies to whatever is currently displayed, whereas _Save File_ saves the image from the selected files, even if something else is currently displayed here.
 Copying BGRA8888 images doesn't make sense because Windows clipboard cannot realy handle transparency.
 - Click _Replace..._ to load a new image.
 This overwrites the current file.
 GB300 Tool makes sure your image has the correct dimensions.
 You cannot overwrite BGRA8888 with an image that does not feature alpha.
 - The left combo box is for selecting the mode.
   - _Image / Slices_